StenningK/NeuroOverParam/README.md

 # NeuroOverParam
-Repository for the codes used the Neuromorphic Overparameterisation paper
+Repository for the feature selection and overparameterisation analysis algorithms used in Neuromorphic Overparameterisation, Generalisation and Few-Shot Learning in Multilayer Physical Neural Networks published in Nature Communications.

 Description of codes and files: